-In 1996, Macon Mayor Jim Marshall, and Mercer President R. Kirby Godsey agreed that Mercer would join forces with the city to reverse the decline of the neighorhoods adjacent to Mercer’s main campus in Macon.
+In 1996, Mercer joined forces with the city to reverse the decline of the neighorhoods adjacent to Mercer’s Macon campus.
 The results have been substantial, as more and more community partners join the effort and more and more faculty and students discover how they can be part of this transformation.
 Close to 100 homes have been renovated or constructed in the Beall’s Hill and Huguenin Heights neighborhoods over the last 20 years.
 Many of those homes are owned by Mercer faculty and staff.

 From 2008 through 2015 Mercer partnered with the John S. and James L. Knight Foundation to transform a two-mile area between the University’s Macon campus and downtown.
 The College Hill Corridor initiative – born in a Mercer senior capstone class – leveraged more than $150 million in public and private investment that revitalized an historic area of the city, bringing new businesses, residents and amenities to a once declining area.

 The successes in Beall’s Hill and the College Hill Corridor have attracted wide acclaim, earning awards from the International Economic Development Council and drawing interest from city leaders throughout the country.